hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-estimated-gestation-intro.md

 1.  a status
 1.  a LOINC and SNOMED code which tells you what is being recorded and is taken from the “LOINC Code” &  "SNOMED CT" columns respectively in the table below.
 1.  a subject (Patient)
-1.  a time indicating when the details was recoroded.
+1.  a time indicating when the details was recorded.
 1.	a performer detailing who has recorded the details.
 1.  a numeric result value and standard UCUM unit which is taken from the “UCUM Unit Code” column in the table below.
     -   note: if there is no numeric result then you have to supply a reason